MichaelDemidov/Firebird-Auto-Updater/README.md

 ------------

 Some antiviruses (for example, Microsoft Defender) sometimes falsely flag `Firebird_update_X_X_X.exe` as Trojan software, perhaps because it requires administrative privileges and launches another program (Firebird setup) to make some changes to the OS.
 Unfortunately, I don't know how to fix this.

+Research shows that the problem with the Microsoft Defender sometimes occurs if a user runs the command interpreter `cmd` with administrator rights and then launches this program from it.

 Author
 ------